anilmainali/Everyday-Learning/ScratchPad.md

 The server cluster has to allocate requests so that all the machines are doing a roughly equal share of the work.
 Otherwise, some users will get great performance while others will see a very slow server or even find their sessions dropped.
 The hardware and software that manages the allocation is a load balancer.

+Many different approaches to load balancing are possible.
+What load balancers are you using?
+Which ones are better depends on the software being balanced, the hardware which runs them, and the communication among the servers.